joemoose/psiops/docs/playing.md

 The *attribute* that applies to your *action rolls* depends on how you describe the action you're undertaking.
 The attribute that most seems to influence a successful outcome is the one that applies, whether it is STRENGTH, REFLEXES, TACTICS, or WILLPOWER.

-Your own imagination and creativity shape how your operator approaches their tasks.
-Play to your character’s abilities.

 Descriptions of the attributes and how they might be used follow:

 | Attribute | Description |